-The Central Police Station (CPS) Compound comprises three groups of buildings, namely the CPS, the former Central Magistracy and the Victoria Prison.
+The Central Police Station (CPS) compound comprises the former Central Police Station, Central Magistracy and Victoria Prison.
 They were declared as monuments under the Antiquities and Monuments Ordinance (Cap.
 53) in 1995.

 In April 2007, the Hong Kong Jockey Club (HKJC) submitted a conceptual proposal of revitalising the CPS Compound to Government.
 The HKJC also proposed a donation to support the capital cost for renovation and development of the CPS Compound, as well as meeting the management and maintenance cost and the operational deficits.

 Government's acceptance in principle of the HKJC's proposal for revitalising the CPS Compound was announced in the 2007-08 Policy Address on 10 October 2007.
 Subsequently, the HKJC conducted a six-month public engagement exercise from October 2007 to April 2008 to engage stakeholders through various channels and activities.
 During the public engagement exercise, the proposed new structure to house various performance and arts venues as well as its height and design attracted considerable discussion and quite diverse views.
 While some welcomed the conceptual design, others considered it too overwhelming and not in harmony with the surrounding environment.

 In July 2008, Government entered into a partnership with the HKJC to take forward the project with the objective of achieving both conservation and revitalisation of this highly important heritage site and taking the opportunity to showcase in Hong Kong how new and sustainable uses can be integrated creatively into a historic site whilst preserving its overall historic and architectural significance.